Sufia Kamal: Literary career

 A short story Shainik Badhu which Sufia wrote was published in a local paper in 1923.
 In 1925, Sufia met Mahatma Gandhi, which inspired her to wear simple clothing.
 Her first poem, Bashanti (Of Spring), was published in Saogat magazine in 1926.
 In 1931 she became the first Bengali Muslim female to be a member of the Indian Women Federation.
 In 1937, she published her first collection of short stories, Keyar Kanta (Thorns of the Keya Tree).
 Her literary career took off after her first poetry publication.
 Her first book of poems, Sanjher Maya (Evening Enchantment), came out in 1938, bearing a foreword from Kazi Nazrul Islam and attracting praise from Rabindranath Tagore.

 Personal life

-At the age of eleven years, Sufia was married to her maternal cousin Syed Nehal Hossain, a law student and the son of Mir Motahar Hussain of Shayestabad.
+At the age of eleven years, Sufia was married to her maternal cousin Mir Syed Nehal Hossain, a law student and the son of Mir Syed Motahar Hussain of Shayestabad.
 Hossain died in 1932, leaving behind a daughter, Amena Quahhar.
-Five years later, Sufia married Kamaluddin Ahmed and subsequently moved to Barisal town.
+Seven years later, Sufia married Kamaluddin Ahmed and subsequently moved to Barisal town.
 Kamal later had two other daughters, Sultana Kamal and Saeeda Kamal, and three sons Shahed Kamal, Shoeb Kamal (who went missing in 1971) and Sajed Kamal.